ibm-cloud-docs/databases-for-elasticsearch/connecting-external.md

 ## Driver TLS and self-signed certificate support

 All connections to {{site.data.keyword.databases-for-elasticsearch}} are TLS 1.2 enabled, so the driver you use to connect needs to be able to support encryption.
 Your deployment also comes with a self-signed certificate so the driver can verify the server upon connection.
-In most cases, you want to decode and save a copy of the certificate, and then provide the path to the driver.

 ### Using the self-signed certificate